SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Methodology

 \subsection{Articulation Modeling for Planar Gaussians}

-After the coarse-to-fine optimization, we employ GPT-4o to generate an abstract articulated tree for planar Gaussians, taking multiple rendered images as prompts.
+After the coarse-to-fine optimization, we employ GPT-4o to generate an abstract articulated tree for planar Gaussians, taking multiple rendered images as prompts, as shown in Fig.~\ref{fig:art_tree}.
 The articulated tree describes the name and connectivity of each part as well as the joint type.

 Subsequently, we introduce a part-aware probability $m_{i}$ for each Gaussian primitive $\mathcal{G}_{i}$.
 We render Gaussian primitives from a series of viewpoints to yield multiple rendered images, then we employ the Lang-SAM~\cite{lang_segment_anything} to generate 2D part-level segmentation masks $\mathcal{M}$ for these renderings, using the part names from the articulated tree as text prompts.
 Following~\cite{chen2023gaussianeditor}, the probability $m_{i}^{o}$ of $\mathcal{G}_{i}$ belongs to part $o$ can be derived through back-projecting $\mathcal{M}$ of corresponding pixel $\rho$: